 Current books are on open shelves, organised according to the Dewey decimal classification.

 On open shelves you can also find the most recent issues of print journals in alphabetical order by title.
 Previous issues must be requested at the loan desk.
 Electronic journals and databases are also available.

-Read more in the Regulations (in italian) of the Library.
+Read more in the Regulations of the University Library System and Services (in italian).